htrc/ht-text-prep/README.md

 #### Inputs:

-`directory_path`: path to folder holding text files with filenames to be normalized
+`file_name`: path to text file with a filename to be normalized

-`prnt`: parameter that determines if print messages are returned for each successfully normalized file.
-By default, this value is `False`.

 #### Examples: